andreic-ensemble/doctest/documentation/getting_started/kubernetes.md

 1. Update zk-aws.yaml file if necessary.
 You can modify the ZooKeeper ports, number of nodes (ZOOKEEPER_FLEET_SIZE) in the ensemble (3 is the default, but you can make it 5 if needed), name of the Kubernetes service linked to the ZooKeeper nodes (make sure this matches what is defined in the configmap.yaml).
 <br>
-{==Note – Do not use “TABS” for spacing in the .yaml file.
-Use the space bar to indent as needed.==}
+<mark>Note – Do not use “TABS” for spacing in the .yaml file.
+Use the space bar to indent as needed.</mark>
 <br>
 2. Open a command prompt and navigate to the location where you have installed the kubectl command line tool.